JonasKorte/Amalga/README.md

 # Amalga
-Amalga is a fully customizable, modular unit converter
+Amalga is an open-source, fully customizable & modular unit converter